Looking for the best things to do in Moab Utah?

 This park does something different.
 It has a massive discovery area filled with musical instruments.
 It’s a great place to mess around and make some music with your kids.

 Old City Park is all about relaxing or doing an activity with friends.
-There are spots from volleyball, disk golf, and a playground.
+There are spots for volleyball, disk golf, and a playground.

 Moab also has some great shopping.
 The little town is teeming with local shops and gift stores.